 -

-What you should do before making an appeal?
+What should I do before making an appeal?

 Prior to submitting your appeal, it is advised that you: